-It might be described as a win-win situation, since the tenant or lodger gets cheaper accommodation than he might otherwise find, whilst the householder is able to earn a tidy sum in tax-free income.
+It might be described as a win-win situation since the tenant or lodger gets cheaper accommodation than he might otherwise find, whilst the householder can earn a tidy sum in tax-free income.

 Although there may be benefits for both, there are also risks – and these risks need to be covered by specialist rent a room insurance.